critterandguitari/Organelle_Manual/manual.md

 The way the Organelle handles MIDI will be relevant to all users, even if you are mainly pressing the unit's own maple keys to trigger note messages.
 There are certain default MIDI assignments in the Organelle patches that you should know.

-The most simple MIDI configuration is to use the 1/8" MIDI jacks to send or receive notes or MIDI clock with another instrument.
-By default a patch running on the Organelle will send and receive MIDI on the 1/8" jacks.
-It is also possible to use class compliant USB MIDI devices.
+The Organelle uses its USB ports to send and receive MIDI.
+This is called USB-MIDI.
+The Organelle requires the use  of *class compliant* USB-MIDI devices.
+More on this below.

 > **NOTE:** As the Organelle is an open platform, it is possible for a patch to ignore these MIDI settings and send and receive MIDI directly as it pleases.
 These are the settings by default, but if you are experiencing something different, please review any documentation about the patch you are running.